NateBarnes/postal/README.md

 * Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-== Copyright
+## Copyright

-Copyright (c) 2009 Rob Cameron.
+Copyright (c) 2009 The Active Network.
 See LICENSE for details.